The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances: Face Detection

-Multi-task learning has been widely studied in computer vision community.
-Generally, the multi-task learning based approaches are designed for solving a problem together with other related tasks by sharing the visual representation.
-Here, we introduce the multi-task learning methods that trains the face detector with the associated facial tasks or auxiliary supervision branches to enrich the feature representation and detection robustness.

-Many multi-task learning methods~\cite{zhang2014mt,huang2015densebox,2016stn,mtcnn,Li2016FaceDW,2019fldet,xu2019centerface} have explored the joint learning of face detection and facial landmark localization.
-Among them, MTCNN~\cite{mtcnn} is the most representative one, which exploits the inherent correlation between facial bounding boxes and landmarks by a three-stage cascaded network.
-Subsequently, HyperFace~\cite{HyperFace} fused the low-level features as well as the high-level features to simultaneously conduct four tasks, including face detection, facial landmark localization, gender classification and pose estimation.
-Based on RetinaNet~\cite{lin2017focal}, RetinaFace~\cite{deng2020retinaface} integrated face detection, facial landmark localization and dense 3D face regression in one framework.
+Generally, the multi-task learning methods are designed for solving a problem together with other related tasks by sharing the visual representation.
+Here, we introduce the multi-task learning methods that train the face detector with the associated facial tasks or auxiliary supervision branches to enrich the feature representation and detection robustness.
+Many approaches~\cite{zhang2014mt,huang2015densebox,2016stn,mtcnn,Li2016FaceDW,2019fldet,xu2019centerface} have explored the joint learning of face detection and facial landmark localization.
+Among them, MTCNN~\cite{mtcnn} is the most representative one, which exploits the inherent correlation between facial bounding boxes and landmarks.
+Subsequently, HyperFace~\cite{HyperFace} fuses the low-level features and high-level features to simultaneously conduct four tasks, including face detection, facial landmark localization, gender classification and pose estimation.
+Based on RetinaNet~\cite{lin2017focal}, RetinaFace~\cite{deng2020retinaface} integrates face detection, facial landmark localization and dense 3D face regression in one framework.
 From the multi-task routine, we can see that the face detectors can benefit from the associated facial tasks.
-Moreover, certain methods~\cite{wang2017facercnn,tian2018df2s2,wang2018sface,li2019pyramidbox} exploited auxiliary supervision branches, such as segmentation branch, anchor-free branch ~\textit{etc}.These branches are used to boost the training of face detection.
+Moreover, certain methods~\cite{wang2017facercnn,tian2018df2s2,wang2018sface,li2019pyramidbox} exploit auxiliary supervision branches, such as segmentation branch, anchor-free branch, \textit{etc}.
+These branches are used to boost the training of face detection.